Esukhia/teachingtibetan.com/docs/mediation/text-note-taking.md

   <summary>Detailed explanation</summary>

-Let me break it down into simpler parts:

-1. Clear and fluent language: This means that you can speak or write in a way that is easy to understand.
-You use words that make sense and are not too complicated for the listener or reader.
-Example: "The sky is blue today" is a clear and simple sentence.
+This means the person has the ability to successfully capture simple notes during a presentation or demonstration.
+They are particularly proficient in note-taking when the topic being presented is familiar to them and follows a predictable pattern.
+Additionally, their note-taking ability is enhanced when the presenter encourages clarification and provides opportunities for note-taking.

+In summary, this descriptor highlights the individual's competence in taking simple notes during a presentation or demonstration.
+Their note-taking skills excel when the subject matter is familiar and predictable, and the presenter allows for clarification and facilitates note-taking.

 </details>